‘Flaming’ UFO Sighted Across Central North Island,1995

 Copyright © S. Hansen, G. Opie, & B. Humphries, Revised August 2008

-Over the last sixty years, numerous UFO sightings have occurred around the coastal areas of the Bay of Plenty, North Island, NZ, especially around Mayor and Motiti Islands, Tauranga Harbour, and the active volcano, White Island.
-Sightings have been observed both above and beneath the sea in an area extending some 30 km off the mainland between these islands.
-Veteran NZ UFO researchers, as well as local witnesses of these highly strange events have long speculated on the significance of these sightings - some even convinced of the existence of an underwater UFO/USO ‘base’.
+Over the last sixty years, numerous UFO sightings have occurred around the coastal areas of the Bay of Plenty, North Island, NZ.
+In particular, UFOs have been observed entering the sea within an area extending some thirty kilometres off the mainland, including in the vicinity of several off-shore islands near the city of Tauranga.
+Veteran New Zealand UFO researchers have speculated about the possible existence of an underwater UFO ‘base’.

-Meanwhile, the green ball of light steadily continued its intersecting course beyond Tauranga Harbour and Matakana Island, out over the sea towards Mayor Island.
-During the final visible part of their descent, the green light moved alongside the larger red light, before being lost from view behind a coastal hill topped with trees.
+Meanwhile, the green light steadily continued its converging course beyond Tauranga Harbour and Matakana Island, out over the sea towards Mayor Island.
+During the final visible part of their descent, the green light moved alongside the larger red light, before being lost from view.
 The sighting lasted for approximately 12-15 seconds.
 Conditions were clear and windless and there were no sounds associated with the sightings.

 FISHERMEN EXPERIENCE DAYTIME UFO SIGHTING

-Six days later on Thursday 9 March 1995 at approximately 1.17 pm, two witnesses fishing near Pudney Rock (some 9 miles NNE of Mt Maunganui, near Motiti Island east of Mayor Island, Bay of Plenty) sighted an object in the sky moving east to west from out at sea, travelling towards the coastal lowland (once again, the object appeared from the general direction of the two previous sightings).
-The day was sunny and the sky was otherwise clear.
+Six days later on Thursday 9 March, 1995 at approximately 1.17 pm, two witnesses fishing near Pudney Rock, some 9 miles NNE of Tauranga near Motiti Island (east of Mayor Island), Bay of Plenty, observed an object in the sky moving from northeast to southwest from out at sea, travelling towards the coastal lowland.
+Once again, the object appeared from the general direction of Mayor Island, where the two previous sightings took place.
+The day was bright and sunny and the sky was otherwise clear.

-On Thursday March 9 1995 (the same day as the Pudney Rock sighting), the Air Traffic Control towers at both Hamilton International and Rotorua Airports received reports of sightings of an object in the skies above the Bay of Plenty and Waikato districts.
-The Rotorua Airport Air Traffic Control Tower received 3 calls at approximately 1.20pm, re the sighting of an object travelling east to west towards Hamilton city.
+Two to three minutes later on the same day at approximately 1.20 pm, the Air Traffic Control towers at both Hamilton International and Rotorua Airports received reports of sightings of an object/UFO in the skies above the Bay of Plenty and Waikato districts.

-Mr Opie stated, “There were two other staff in the tower at the time, but due to the sighting time being so brief, the UFO was not sighted by them.
-I just happened to be looking in the right direction at the right time!
-Basing a compass rose on the Hamilton Control Tower (in degrees magnetic), I observed the object travel from approximately 160 degrees through to 183 degrees (approx 23 degrees of arc) in the space of a second or so, so it was moving very fast.
-I could liken it to a jet fighter.
+Mr Opie stated, “There were two other staff in the tower at the time, but due to the sighting time being so brief, the UFO was not seen by them.
+I just happened to be looking in that direction at the right time.
+Basing a compass rose on the Hamilton control tower (in degrees magnetic), I observed the object travel from approximately 160 degrees through to 183 degrees (approx 23 degrees of arc) in the space of a second or so, so it was moving very fast.
+I could liken it to the speed of a jet fighter.
 I consider that what I saw was a UFO – definitely some form of controlled UFO.
 Very interesting that it did not appear on our radar screens.”

-The object was some 10 degrees above the horizon in relation to the observer.
-It maintained level flight and disappeared behind the clouds in a westerly direction.
-Upon losing sight of the object Graeme immediately checked with the Auckland Air Traffic Control Radar Centre to see if the unidentified flying object was registering on their radar screens – it was not.
-He was also advised that there were no aircraft registering on the radar in that area either.
+The object was some 10 degrees above the horizon in relation to the observer in the control tower.
+It maintained level flight and disappeared behind clouds in a westerly direction.
+Upon losing sight of the object Mr. Opie immediately contacted the Auckland Air Traffic Control Radar Centre to see if the UFO was registering on their radar screens – it was not.
+The Centre advised him there were no aircraft registering on radar in that area either.

-UFOCUS NZ believes the object sighted from the Hamilton control tower was the same object sighted approximately just two minutes previously by the fishermen out at sea near Pudney Rock, and similarly, in the February 25 and March 3 sightings.
+It is likely the object sighted from the Hamilton control tower was the same object sighted approximately two to three minutes beforehand by the fishermen at sea near Pudney Rock, and similarly, in the February 25 and March 3 sightings.

 GREAT BALLS OF FIRE!

-The newspaper article also quoted a Te Kawa farming couple who sighted the object at approximately 1.20 pm that day while driving south along State Highway 3 approaching the Te Kawa crossroad south of the town of Te Awamutu.
+The newspaper article also quoted a Te Kawa farming couple who sighted the object at approximately 1.20 pm that day while driving south along State Highway 3 approaching the Te Kawa crossroad south of the township of Te Awamutu.
 The wife said it caught her attention because it was so bright, with a ‘rainbow-coloured tail’.
-It was high in the sky and they had to lean forward to fully observe the object through the front windscreen of the car.
-The couple confirmed the exact time and position of the sighting to UFOCUS NZ, enabling Air Traffic Control to make triangulation calculations using data from the three sightings.
+It was high in the sky and they had to lean forward to fully observe the object through the windscreen of the car.

 SIGHTINGS RELATED TO THE CATHIE UFO HARMONIC GRID THEORY?